10danya/hand-gestures-pt2/README.md

 # hand-gestures-pt2
-HEllo this is pt 2, not compleated, of pt 1
+HEllo this is pt 2, not done yet, of pt 1